rosscdh/glynt/README.md

 7a. python manage.py migrate socialregistration --fake : there is a small issue with socialregistration at the moment and its migration needs to be faked
 8. python manage.py migrate : perform the rest of the migrations
 9. python manage.py loaddata sites document_category documenttemplate public/fixtures/cms.json
+10. python manage.py check_permissions # Creates the userena permissions
-10. Thats it you can now python manage.py runserver_plus
+11. Thats it you can now python manage.py runserver_plus
-11. access http://local.weareml.com:8000/ (you may need to add 127.0.0.1 local.weareml.com to your /etc/hosts file)
+12. access http://local.weareml.com:8000/ (you may need to add 127.0.0.1 local.weareml.com to your /etc/hosts file)

 ## Update requirments